-- Q. Can you read that quote from the Crown letter? - 5 A. "You are well aware that by pursuing very broad and in some cases novel claims in the 6 White proceedings and putting the Crown on notice that you will be taking the same 7 approach using largely generic pleadings in hundreds of similar claims, you have to a very 8 large extent tied the Crown's hands on settlement.
-If the Crown settles on the basis of the 9 claims as pleaded in the White proceedings, you will undoubtedly look to the Crown to do 10 the same for your hundreds of other clients". - Q. How did you feel, you've set out at paragraph 89?
+- Q. Can you read that quote from the Crown letter? - 5 A. "You are well aware that by pursuing very broad and in some cases novel claims in the approach using largely generic pleadings in hundreds of similar claims, you have to a very large extent tied the Crown's hands on settlement.
+If the Crown settles on the basis of the claims as pleaded in the White proceedings, you will undoubtedly look to the Crown to do the same for your hundreds of other clients". - Q. How did you feel, you've set out at paragraph 89?